sheksamith/sheksamith/README.md

 <br>

 Hello there!
-I'm [Samith Chowdhury](https://samith.dev), an Android developer 📱 based in Seattle.
+I'm [Samith Chowdhury](https://samith.dev), an Android developer 📱 based in the vibrant land of Bangladesh.
 I specialize in crafting native applications using ***Kotlin and Java***, and when I'm not immersed in code, you can find me enjoying two of my favorite hobbies: playing video games 🎮 and cricket 🏏.
 <br>